AguaClara/Textbook/Flow_Control_and_Measurement/ET_Design_Challenge.rst

 SetUp
 =====

 Set up your Onshape workspace so that you have access to the following custom features created by AguaClara.
-Copy the document path below and paste it into the search box for adding custom features to quickly find each feature.

 .. _figure_addCustomFeature: